Speaker / Host

 John Clare is a keynote speaker, conference host and interviewer with a passion for communication and dismay of how PowerPoint reduces so many speakers to corporate automatons.
 He believes we are all natural storytellers and his personal mission is to bring that skill to the business world.
 John has a lively, engaging and interactive style which is guaranteed to inject energy and passion into any corporate event, whether as a host, a speaker…or both.

-A former TV and newspaper journalist, an award-winning documentary maker and the author of a number of books on communication.
-John has particular expertise in the scientific and medical worlds but his storytelling skills are so versatile he can tailor each presentation to whatever the subject and whoever the company, brand, or industry.
+John Clare is a former TV and newspaper journalist, an award-winning documentary maker and the author of a number of books on communication.
+With a particular expertise in the scientific and medical worlds his storytelling skills are so versatile he can tailor each presentation to whatever the subject and whoever the company, brand, or industry.
 His watchwords are: Inform, engage, and inspire.
 His passion is showing people how to do that while doing it himself.

 After a succession of scoops for tabloid papers he dumped his first love, newspapers, for the apparent glamour of television.
 After working in regional TV (more scoops) he joined the fledgling breakfast TV station TVAM, where the ‘Famous Five’ were intent on breaking the mould of broadcasting.
 Sadly, they didn’t manage it until Roland Rat came to the rescue, and one of John’s strangest jobs was to lie on his back on the floor of an edit suite interviewing Britain’s most famous rodent (don’t ask).
 ITN came calling and he spent years on the road, covering deaths and disasters from Heysel to Hungerford, from Belfast bombings to the Bradford fire.
 He used to joke that if he met an untimely early end, it would be with the news footage under his arm, racing to the rendezvous point so it could be broadcast to the world.